COGS121G/Assignment2/README.md

-why ois my group so smelly?
+why is my group so smelly? -DL